mysterymath/lcc6502/README.md

 ## Project Status

-This project is gathering requirements, and nothing useful has been designed or implemented yet.
+This project is under design, and nothing useful has been implemented yet.
 Check back later for updates.

-Updated December 30, 2018.
+Updated February 28, 2019.

 ## Requirements